Top of the page

 Other symptoms may include:

 Your doctor will first ask you about your past health, your sexual history, and your symptoms.
-Then he or she will do a pelvic examination to rule out other possible causes for your pain, such as an infection or a skin problem.
+Then you will get a pelvic examination to rule out other possible causes for your pain, such as an infection or a skin problem.

 During the examination, your doctor may use a cotton swab to touch different areas on and around your vulva to see where the pain is and how bad it is.
-If he or she sees a problem or any skin changes, you may need a biopsy.
+If your doctor sees a problem or any skin changes, you may need more tests.
+Your urine, blood, or other fluids may be checked for infection.
+Or you may need a biopsy.
 This means that your doctor will remove a small piece of tissue from your vulva and send it to a lab to be studied for the cause of your pain.
 Your doctor may also recommend an examination called a colposcopy to take a closer look at the cells on your vulva.

 If a cause for your pain is not found, you may have vulvodynia.